Jokero/validy/README.md

 # validy

-Declarative validation with async validators support
+Declarative validation with async validators support.
+If you also want to work with filters and default values, take a look at [transformer-chain](https://github.com/Jokero/transformer-chain)

 [![NPM version](https://img.shields.io/npm/v/validy.svg)](https://npmjs.org/package/validy)
 [![Build status](https://img.shields.io/travis/Jokero/validy.svg)](https://travis-ci.org/Jokero/validy)

-**Note:** This module works in browsers and Node.js >= 6.0.
+**Note:** This module works in browsers and Node.js >= 4.0.
+Use polyfill for Internet Explorer

 ## Table of Contents